kleros/kleros-docs/developer/arbitration-by-example/twopartyarbitrable.sol.md

         arbitrator.appeal.value(msg.value)(disputeID,_extraData);
     }

     /** @dev Execute a ruling of a dispute.
-It reimburse the fee to the winning party.
+It reimburses the fee to the winning party.
-     *  This need to be extended by contract inheriting from it.
+     *  This needs to be extended by contract inheriting from it.
      *  @param _disputeID ID of the dispute in the Arbitrator contract.
      *  @param _ruling Ruling given by the arbitrator.
 1 : Reimburse the partyA.
 2 : Pay the partyB.
      */